PostHog/posthog.com/contents/blog/best-heap-alternatives.md

 GA4 is another tool that supports event autocpature, though confusingly Google calls this "enhanced analytics".

-On paper, it does many of things Heap does, though GA4's product analytics features are less mature than those of Heap and other more established tools.
+On paper, it offers similar feature to Heap, though GA4's product analytics are less mature than those of Heap and other more established event-based tools.

 <div className="overflow-x-auto -mx-5 px-5 w-screen md:w-auto">
 <table className="w-full mt-4">